wenxuanjun/os-terminal/README.md

 ## Acknowledgement

-- [embedded-term](https://github.com/rcore-os/embedded-term): This project is a fork of it with some simplifications and improvements.
+- [embedded-term](https://github.com/rcore-os/embedded-term): This project is a fork of it with new features and improvements.
 - [alacritty](https://github.com/alacritty): General reference for the terminal implementation and `vte` crate.
 - [noto-sans-mono-bitmap-rs](https://github.com/phip1611/noto-sans-mono-bitmap-rs): Pre-rasterized smooth characters.